SuperNewRoles/SuperNewRoles/READMEs/README_en.md

 After the match starts, the crewmate is immediately judged the winner of the task.<br>
 (No one with a task = 0 tasks left for Crew.)<br>
 Please include one Team Crewposition that has a task.<br>
-(Adding a MadMate, JackalFriends, or Home Security Guard not help.)<br>
+(Adding a Madmate, JackalFriends, or Home Security Guard not help.)<br>

 ##  Equipment settings
 You can set up the admin, vitals, and other settings.<br>